pith. sign in

 Referee Report

 Summary.
-The paper claims to identify and formally define Entropy-Gradient Inversion, a robust negative correlation between token entropy and logit gradients that serves as a geometric fingerprint for reasoning capability in Large Reasoning Models (LRMs).
-It proposes Correlation-Regularized Group Policy Optimization (CorR-PO), which embeds this signature into RL reward regularization, and reports that this yields consistent outperformance over baselines on reasoning benchmarks across model scales, with stronger inversion correlating to better performance.
+The manuscript identifies Entropy-Gradient Inversion as a robust negative correlation between token entropy and logit gradients that serves as a definitive geometric fingerprint for reasoning capability in Large Reasoning Models.
+It introduces Correlation-Regularized Group Policy Optimization (CorR-PO) to embed this signature into RL reward regularization and reports that the method consistently outperforms state-of-the-art baselines on reasoning benchmarks across model scales, with stronger inversion directly correlating to superior performance.

 Simulated Author's Rebuttal

 We thank the referee for their comments.
-The abstract is a concise summary of the work; the full manuscript provides the requested formal definitions, derivations, and experimental details in the main sections.
-We address each point below.
+The abstract is necessarily concise, but the full manuscript supplies the requested details on the metric definition, benchmarks, ablations, and statistics.
+We address each point below and indicate where revisions will be made.

 read point-by-point responses